SteffeyDev/atemOSC/README.md

 #### Problem

-There are a lot of features that AtemOSC does not yet support, most noteably HyperDeck support and advanced USK settings.
+There are a lot of features that AtemOSC does not yet support, most noteably camera control and advanced USK settings.

 #### Solution